2025 U.S. Figure Skating Championships: Pair skating

 Couples competing in pair skating also first performed a short program.
-Junior pair teams performed their short program on Tuesday, January 21, while senior teams on Thursday, January 23.
-Lasting no more than 2 minutes 40 seconds, it had to include the following elements:
+Junior pair teams performed their short program on Tuesday, January 21, and senior teams on Thursday, January 23.
+Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements:

 For junior couples: one hand-to-hand pair lift, one double or triple twist lift, one double or triple Salchow throw jump, one double flip or double Axel solo jump, one solo spin combination with a change of foot, one death spiral, and a step sequence using the full ice surface.

 For senior couples: one hand-to-hand pair lift, one double or triple twist lift, one double or triple throw jump, one double or triple solo jump, one solo spin combination with a change of foot, one death spiral, and a step sequence using the full ice surface.

-Couples performed their free skates on Saturday, January 25.
+All couples performed their free skates on Saturday, January 25.
 The free skate could last no more than 4 minutes, and had to include the following:

 For junior couples: two pair lifts, one twist lift, two different throw jumps, one solo jump, one jump combination or sequence, one pair spin combination, one death spiral, and a choreographic sequence.

 For senior couples: three pair lifts, one twist lift, two different throw jumps, one solo jump, one jump combination or sequence, one pair spin combination, one death spiral, and a choreographic sequence.

 Ice dance

 Couples competing in ice dance first performed a rhythm dance.
-Junior ice dance teams performed their rhythm dances on Tuesday, January 21, while senior teams on Friday, January 24.
-Lasting no more than 2 minutes 50 seconds, the theme of the rhythm dance this season was "social dances and styles of the 1950s, 1960s, and 1970s".
+Junior ice dance teams performed their rhythm dances on Tuesday, January 21, while senior teams performed theirs on Friday, January 24.
+Lasting no more than 2 minutes 50 seconds, the theme of the rhythm dance for this season was "social dances and styles of the 1950s, 1960s, and 1970s".
 Examples of applicable dance styles included, but were not limited to: Rock and Roll, the jitterbug, the twist, the Hustle, and disco.
 The rhythm dance had to include the following elements:

-For junior couples: two sequences of the paso doble, one dance lift, one set of sequential twizzles, and one step sequence not touching.
+For junior couples: two sequences of the paso doble, one dance lift, one set of sequential twizzles, and one step sequence while not in contact.

-For senior couples: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence not touching.
+For senior couples: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence while not in contact.

-Couples performed their free dances on Saturday, January 25.
+All couples performed their free dances on Saturday, January 25.
 The free dance could last no longer than 3 minutes 30 seconds for juniors, or 4 minutes for seniors, and had to include the following:

-For junior couples: two dance lifts or one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and two choreographic elements.
+For junior couples: two dance lifts or one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not in contact, and two choreographic elements.

-For senior couples: three dance lifts or one dance lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.
+For senior couples: three dance lifts or one dance lift and one combination lift, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not in contact, and three choreographic elements.